 Claiming the City in South African Literature

-This book demonstrates the insights that literature brings to transdisciplinary urban studies, and particularly in the study of cities of the south.
-It surveys more than a century of South African writing – from the origins of the industrial city to the first two decades of democracy – with the aim of tracing the forms through which the city has been constituted and refigured in literature.
-It focuses on the extractive and enclaved city that was produced from the inaugural claim staked by mining capital in the late nineteenth century and tracks the ways in which the literature issues various counter claims in order to reimagine the city as a place of assembly and attachment.
-The study argues for a reading of the South African city as both distinctive and closely tied to the global economy into which it has been designed to funnel gold, and looks to the literary city to advance a contrary emphasis on community, conviviality, and care.
+This book demonstrates the insights that literature brings to transdisciplinary urban studies, and particularly to the study of cities of the South.
+Starting from the claim staked by mining capital in the late nineteenth century and its production of extractive and segregated cities, it surveys over a century of writing in search of counterclaims through which the literature reimagines the city as a place of assembly and attachment.
+Focusing on how the South African city has been designed to funnel gold into the global economy and to service an enclaved minority, the study looks to the literary city to advance a contrary emphasis on community, conviviality and care.

-An accessible and informative introduction to the major literary depictions of and responses to the South African city at significant historical junctures, this book will be of great interest to scholars and students of both literature and South Africa, as well those working in urban studies and Global South studies.
+An accessible and informative introduction to literature of the South African city at significant historical junctures, this book will also be of great interest to scholars and students in urban studies and Global South studies.

 1. Introduction 2.
 All that glitters 3.
 Light city, dark city 4.
 Resistant cities 5.
 Reassembling the city